webplatform/docs/css/properties/mask-image/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|This property sets the mask image(s) or the mask source of an element.
-Images are drawn with the first specified one on top (closest to the user) and each subsequent image behind the previous one.}}
+Images are drawn such that the first one specified is on top (closest to the user) and each subsequent image is behind the previous one.}}
 {{CSS Property
 |Inherited=No
 |Animatable=No